-I assumed you have MRI pelvis ready for assessment and also have found a good colorectal surgeon already who is every ready to operate.
+I assumed you have MRI pelvis ready for assessment and also have found a good colorectal surgeon who is ever ready to operate.

 Assuming Already Operated – Post-Operative Treatment

 Post-operative chemo-radiation improve both overall survival and reduce local recurrence when compared with just post-operative radiation only.

 Side effects such as nausea, vomiting, oral ulcers, diarrhoea and low blood counts are mostly tolerable and manageable.

 Post op chemo-radiation is normally given to patients whose histopathology report showed T3, T4, N+ or positive circumferential margin (CRM+).

 Other than that, no further treatment for T1, T2 or N-.